koralreeef/anypercent-cuecollection/README.md

  - [ ] 6, jump to a certain height with bg cue, updiag/neutral cornerjump
  - [ ] 7, ext hyper on coin, grab all three coins for free
  - [ ] 9, cue for height for downright cb
- - [ ] 10, setup downdiag with holding jump after downright dream jump
+ - [ ] 10, setup downdiag with holding jump after downright dream jump, explain fastfalling n shit
  ### Awake
  (note that this checkpoint is counted from waking up a second time from campfire)
  - [ ] end_2/end_3 ultra chain, cues there